cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 8. **Start the game**.
 The prelude is over.

 **Players may not activate enemy Home System during the first round**
-Even if prelude roughly simulated the first two rounds, this will still technically be the first round of the game, so this standard rule does apply.
+Even if prelude roughly simulated the first two rounds, this will still technically be the first round of the game, so this base rule does apply.

 <!-- <details>
 	<summary>TODO</summary>